-When the name of the landowner is not included as a part of the parcel data, I call the county assessors office, use public records, online White Pages, directories at the county library.
+When the name of the landowner is not included as a part of the parcel data, I call the county assessors office, use public records, and directories at the county library.
 I search the online files of the Secretary of State to see if the property is owned by a corporation.
-Sometimes the property has an absentee owner who lives in a different state.
+Often the property has an absentee owner who lives in a different state.
 You may need to do some detective work to locate them.
 Also, the property may be owned by an estate or is listed as a “family trust”.
 Then you will need to contact several owners to gain access permission.

 When I identify the landowner’s phone number, I call them directly to ask for search permission.
 I simply say “Hello I’m Dick Wills a retiree from Knoxville.
 I’m a rock hound and love to hike and find rocks and fossils.
 Do you allow anyone to hike your property to collect fossil specimens?”
 It”s that simple.

 The owner’s response is predictable.
-About 25 to 30% will say no because they have concerns about caving activities in the spring, they have concerns about their hostile buffalo or bulls, or because they have hunters on their land in the fall.
+About 25 to 30% will say no because they have concerns about caving activities in the spring, they have hostile buffalo or bulls, or because they have hunters on their land in the fall.
 Another 20% will have already committed their land to a group of students, a University or to other fossil hunters.
 This leaves 50% who will say yes.

 When I get to the area where I have permission, I always stop by the ranch house and talk to the owner in person.
 I get to know them and they begin to feel more comfortable with me being on their land.
 I treat permission as a rare privilege, and I do everything to preserve their property.
 Standard rules apply: always leave things as you find them and whatever you take in, you take out.
 Remember you are a guest only.
 After many trips to the same area the local ranchers have become familiar with me.
 They know that when they see a UHaul van out on a prairie trails that Wills is back.